 Click below to play recording of stapedius myoclonus.

 A similar clinical picture may be associated with "typewriter tinnitus" as described by Levine (2006).
-He attributed this type of tinnitus to irritibility of the 8th nerve.
+Levine attributed this type of tinnitus to irritibility of the 8th nerve.
 This tinnitus is intermittent and has a staccato quality ('like a typewriter in the background, pop corn, Morse code').
 It is responsive to carbamazepine.
 In our view, this clinical picture would be difficult to distinguish from stapedius myoclonus without careful clinical examination.
 TT myoclonus should be associated with a visible displacement of the ear drum during the sound.
-Stapedius myoclonus should be audible to the examiner.
+Stapedius myoclonus should be audible to the examiner, also one should be able to record it from an external ear microphone and it should be higher pitched.
+We do not know of anyone who has reported this however.

 Surgery to cut the muscle is effective, and is used as a last resort.